New additions to the Board of Directors

 A professor of French at the Cégep de l'Outaouais since 1999, Benoît Béland holds a MA in French literature from Université d'Ottawa and a graduate diploma with a specialization in education administration from Université du Québec en Outaouais (UQO).
 He has also studied communications.

 Karina Pawlikowski is an artist and author who stems from the visual arts field.
 Since 2015, her practice has drawn on various materials such as writing, voice and everyday life.
 Her work is supported, exhibited and disseminated by various institutions in Quebec, Canada and abroad.
 Pawlikowski's research questions the norms that regulate emotional and relational life.
-Her works are marked by a reference to the intimate sphere, domestic space and parenthood.
+Her works are marked by a reference to the intimate sphere, domestic space and the beings who dwell in it.

 Geneviève Saulnier is the lead Conservator of Contemporary Art at the National Gallery of Canada (NGC).
 She holds a B.A. from the Université du Québec à Montréal and a Certificate in Chemistry from Concordia University.
 In 2003, she completed a Masters degree in the Conservation of Paintings at Queen’s University immediately after which she developed her field of expertise as a contemporary art conservator through the Canadian Conservation Institute (ICC-CPI), the NGC, and the Centre de Conservation du Québec (CCQ).
-She joined the NGC in 2004 and has been since then been active as participant or consultant for many artists, organizations or research projects, among which the American Institute for Conservation (AIC), the Canadian Association for Conservation (CAC-ACCR), the Center for Art and Media Technology at Karlsruhe (ZKM), and the MOMA.
+She joined the NGC in 2004 and has since then been active as participant or consultant for many artists, organizations and research projects both nationally and internationally.